awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

   The following image shows how **Disconnect reason** appears in the user interface as a filter\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-search-disconnectreason.png)

   The following image shows how you can filter by type of disconnect reason\.
-For a definition of each disconnect reason, see the [ContactTraceRecord](ctr-data-model.md#ctr-ContactTraceRecord) section of the *Contact Trace Records data model* topic\.
+For a definition of each disconnect reason, see the [ContactTraceRecord](ctr-data-model.md#ctr-ContactTraceRecord) section of the *Contact records data model* topic\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-search-disconnectreason-choose.png)

   The following image shows how you add **Disconnect reason** as a column to your search results\.